mtralka/PythonPhaseCrossCorrelation/README.md

 ## Dependencies

 This project uses `conda`.
-Please create and activate the required conda environment using the `environment.yml` found in `PythonPhaseCrossCorrelation/environment.yml`
+To use locally, please create and activate the required conda environment using the `environment.yml` found in `PythonPhaseCrossCorrelation/environment.yml`

     conda env create -f environment.yml
     conda activate PPCC

+## Docker

+For convenience, this project include a dockerfile and docker-compose for consistent and worry-free development across multiple machine.

+With `docker` and `docker-compose` installed:

+    docker-compose -f "docker-compose.yml" up -d --build

+A Jupyter Notebook instance will then be accessible at `http://localhost:8888/?token=PPCC`

+- `/PythonPhaseCrossCorrelation/` is live-mounted to `/PCC/PythonPhaseCrossCorrelation`
+- Port `8888` passed through
+- Jupyter Notebook token `PPCC`

+To access local-files in the docker container mount addition volumes as needed

 ## CLI